 The Audit Committee shall have full authority to investigate concerns raised in accordance with this policy and may retain outside legal counsel, accountants, private investigators, or any other resource that the Committee reasonably believes is necessary to conduct a full and complete investigation of the allegations.

-No director, officer, or employee who reasonably believes that a policy, practice, or activity is in violation of the law and reports Wrongful Conduct will suffer retaliation for making the report.
+The Conservancy prohibits retaliation against any director, officer, or employee who reasonably believes that Wrongful Conduct is occurring and reports it to a government or law enforcement agency, to a person with authority over the individual making the report, or to another employee with authority to investigate, discover, or correct the Wrongful Conduct.
+The Conservancy also prohibits retaliation against any director, officer, or employee because that individual may make or threatens to make such a disclosure.
 Retaliation includes harassment or adverse employment actions, such as unwarranted discipline or termination.
-Any director, officer, or employee who retaliates against anyone who has reported Wrongful Conduct in good faith is subject to discipline up to and including termination of employment or removal from the board of directors, as applicable.
+Any director, officer, or employee who retaliates in violation of this policy is subject to discipline up to and including termination of employment or removal from the board of directors, as applicable.
 This policy is intended to encourage and enable employees and others to raise serious concerns within the Conservancy prior to seeking resolution outside the Conservancy.

-The Conservancy will not retaliate against any director, officer, or employee who refuses to participate in any conduct that would result in a violation of state or federal law or regulation.
+The Conservancy also prohibits retaliation against any director, officer, or employee who refuses to participate in any conduct that would result in a violation of local, state, or federal law or regulation.

 Reporting Wrongful Conduct

 The Conservancy encourages its directors, officers, and employees to share their questions, concerns, suggestions, or complaints with someone who can address them properly.
-Any director, officer, or employee may report Wrongful Conduct to the Executive Director or the president of the board of directors.
-If the Wrongful Conduct implicates one or both of the Executive Director or the president of the board of directors, or if the reporting individual is not comfortable speaking with or not satisfied with the response of the foregoing individuals, the issue may be reported to any member of the Audit Committee or any member of the board of directors.
-The Executive Director, president of the board of directors, and all members of the board of directors to whom a report of Wrongful Conduct is made are required to immediately advise the full board of directors of such report of Wrongful Conduct.
+Any director, officer, or employee may report Wrongful Conduct to the Executive Director or the Chair of the Board of Directors.
+If the Wrongful Conduct implicates one or both of the Executive Director or the Chair of the Board of Directors, or if the reporting individual is not comfortable speaking with or not satisfied with the response of the foregoing individuals, the issue may be reported to any member of the Audit Committee or any member of the board of directors.
+Anyone who receives a report of Wrongful Conduct is required to immediately advise the full board of directors, so that appropriate action can be taken.

 Acting in Good Faith

-Anyone filing a complaint of Wrongful Conduct must be acting in good faith and have reasonable cause for believing the information disclosed indicates Wrongful Conduct.
+Anyone raising concerns of Wrongful Conduct must be acting in good faith and have reasonable cause for believing the information disclosed indicates Wrongful Conduct.
 The determination of good faith and reasonable cause shall be made in the sole discretion of the Audit Committee.
 Any allegations that prove to be unsubstantiated and made maliciously or knowingly to be false will be viewed as a serious disciplinary offense.

 Handling of Reported Wrongful Conduct